Show Filters

 • Talent and Change Management Shortfalls: Autonomous finance requires new skills and new ways of working.
 Seventy-seven percent of CFOs cite a lack of digital skills, while more than half identify talent shortages.
 Without structured change management, the benefits of automation never stick—leaving productivity gains unrealized.

 De-Risk and Govern for Scale.
 Build cross-functional innovation teams that include finance, legal, IT, and risk from the start to avoid implementation roadblocks.
-Demonstrating ROI through controlled pilots builds confidence1, while establishing an automation center of excellence clarifies ownership, enforces standards, and accelerates enterprise-wide adoption.
+Demonstrating ROI through controlled pilots builds confidence, while establishing an automation center of excellence clarifies ownership, enforces standards, and accelerates enterprise-wide adoption.

 Why the Payoff Is Worth It